mrjoelkamp/oidc-provider/README.md

 To run the oidc-provider app using Go run `make run`

+### Generating keys

+There is a pre-generated example key in `./keys` that can be used to build and run the OP.

+To generate new keys simply run `make keys`.

 ## Tests

 Tests can be run for the major components by running `make test`.